golemfactory/golem-docs/src/markdoc/partials/quickstarts/golem-in-a-browser.md

 - An `Options` form, where you can define input params,
 - An `Actions` section with "Echo Hello World" button, which executes such a command on the remote Golem node,
-- A "Results" container, which displays the results
+- A `Results` container, which displays the results

 The js script defines: